Dr Dean Sculley

 - Phone:(02) 4349 4596

 Dr Dean Sculley graduated from the University of Northampton in 1998 with an honours degree in Human Biology.
 He received his MSc in Exercise Physiology from Manchester Metropolitan University in 2000 and a PhD from the University of Leicester in 2004, under the supervision of Professor Simon Langley-Evans.
 This was followed by a British Heart Foundation-funded Post-Doctoral Research Fellowship at the University of Nottingham, investigating the effects of maternal nutritional modulation and its effects on Foetal and Developmental Programming in offspring.
-He held a lectureship at the University of Northampton until 2007, and has held a lectureship in Human Physiology at the University of Newcastle since 2008.
+He is currently a Senior Lecturer in Human Physiology.

-Research expertise is centred around Oxidative Stress and Inflammation in relation to disease.
+Research expertise is centred on Chronic Disease states.
 His PhD research investigated the effects of salivary antioxidant capacity and its effect on Periodontal Disease status.
 During this research, he was the first to measure oxidative stress in saliva using Protein Carbonyls as a biomarker and quantifying salivary antioxidants by flow rate rather than static measurement.
 Key findings also include salivary antioxidant capacity and profile being independent to dietary intake and plasma profile, and disease severity being inversely related to salivary antioxidant capacity.
-During his Fellowship, Dr Sculley investigated the effects of maternal undernutrition on the antioxidant capacity in offspring.
-More specifically, activity of Superoxide Dismutase, Catalase and Glutathione were studied in relation to oxidative stress in tissues such as brain, heart, lung, kidney, liver and eye.
-Major effects found include significant programming effects on liver and kidney tissues, leading to a reduction in antioxidant capacity and an increase in free radical-mediated tissue damage.
-Effects were especially apparent in kidney tissue, with significant premature loss of nephrons and accelerated kidney dysfunction.
+During his Fellowship, Dr Sculley investigated the effects of maternal undernutrition on the antioxidant capacity and tissue degradation in offspring.
+More specifically, the

 Research collaborations include: